-- Vice President for Student Affairs, to verify that there are no outstanding behavioral issues that would prevent readmission. - Vice President for Finance, to verify that Student Accounts has cleared the student for readmission. - College Dean, to verify that there are no significant issues that impact the students' ability to perform well academically and in accordance with all standards listed in the catalog.
+- Vice President for Student Affairs, to verify that there are no outstanding student conduct issues that would prevent readmission. - Vice President for Finance, to verify that Student Accounts has cleared the student for readmission. - College Dean, to verify that there are no significant issues that impact the students' ability to perform well academically and in accordance with all standards listed in the catalog.

 Application does not guarantee admission.
-If Student Affairs and Student Accounts approve the readmission, the College Dean will decide whether or not to grant the application based on the student's prior academic experience at the university, additional academic accomplishment in the period following academic dismissal, and current circumstances bearing on the likelihood of academic success.
+If Student Affairs and Student Accounts approve the readmission, the College Dean will decide whether or not to grant the application based on the student's prior academic experience at the University, additional academic accomplishment in the period following academic dismissal, and current circumstances bearing on the likelihood of academic success and, ultimately, degree completion.